surajkale07/Insuretek/README.md

-# Insuetek
+# Insuretek

-Insuetek is an Android application that promotes events in Dubai and helps users connect with different participants while keeping them up-to-date about the events.
+Insuretek is an Android application that promotes events in Dubai and helps users connect with different participants while keeping them up-to-date about the events.
 The application is built using Java.

 ## Table of Contents